sjdavenport/2023_glmfdp/README.md

 ## Dependencies <a name="dependencies"></a>

-### pyrft <a name="rftbox"></a>
+### pyperm <a name="pyerm"></a>
-In order to run some of this code you will need the pyrft python package.
-This can be downloaded at: https://github.com/sjdavenport/pyrft.
+In order to run some of this code you will need the pyperm python package.
+This can be downloaded at: https://github.com/sjdavenport/pyperm.
 This package is used to bootstrap the data, perform FDP control and run simulations.

 ### export_fig
 Figures were printed to pdfs using the export_fig matlab package.
 This can be